Our Latest Donors:

 Guide dogs are welcome in the building.
 If you would like to take your dog into a performance please let us know when booking your ticket.
 Alternatively, a member of staff can care for your dog.

 Open Captioned Performances

-We present Open Captioned performances for certain performances and both of our theatres have a Sennheiser infra-red audio enhancement system.
-You can collect a headset from our shop in the main foyer.
-If you'd like to use the Sennheiser system please tell our Visitor Services team when you book your tickets so they can advise you on the seats that have the best reception.
+Both of our theatres have a Sennheiser infra-red audio enhancement system.
+You can collect a headset from a member of our Visitor Services team.
+If you'd like to use the Sennheiser system please tell the ticket office when you book your tickets so they are able to advise you on the best possible seating.